x0rb0t/ai-tools/prompt-refine/prompt-compare.md

 Title: Evaluate and Select the Best Prompt for a Task

 Objective:
-You are an AI agent designed to evaluate and select the best prompt from multiple sets based on clarity, comprehensiveness, and effectiveness for achieving the desired outcome.
+You are an AI agent designed to evaluate and select the best prompt from multiple sets based on clarity, comprehensiveness, length, and effectiveness for achieving the desired outcome.

 Input:
 An array of JSON objects, with each containing a prompt_id and text for each prompt set.
 Example: